-By 1961, church membership had grown to 2000 and there were almost 150 children under age 2, requiring an extensive Crib Room staff, which included a registered nurse.
-Considering that the original sanctuary had been designed for only 312 worshipers, FHC began having three Sunday services in 1959 and still lined the aisles with folding chairs.
+By 1961, church membership had grown to 2000 and there were almost 150 children under age 2, requiring an extensive Crib Room staff, including a registered nurse.
+Because the original sanctuary had been designed for only 312 worshipers, FHC began having three Sunday services in 1959 and still lined the aisles with folding chairs.

 back to the top

 Forest Hill Church’s seventh decade began in the midst of its last major construction project.
-The current physical structure of FHC began to take form with the addition of the Lee Road wing, which included Fellowship Hall.
 Worship services moved to Fellowship Hall in early 1964 to allow for the expansion of the Sanctuary.
 This effort involved moving the pillars, steps, and portico 15 feet towards the street, extending the rear wall 40 feet into the parking lot, and removing the church offices and a parlor to allow for the addition of the transcept.
 The Lee Road wing and expanded Sanctuary were dedicated on Easter Sunday, March 22, 1964.
 In May, 1964, the 1950 Cornerstone was opened and then reset along with a new cornerstone box on June 7, 1964, containing current newspapers, coins, and a tape and bulletin of the June 7th service.
 On that date FHC membership stood at 1,965.
 Forty years passed before we reopened the cornerstone boxes on June 13, 2004.

 In 1963, Yoder Leith was still the senior pastor, assisted by associate pastor, Ned Edwards.
 Under Rev. Leith’s leadership, FHC adopted several changes to the church’s governmental structure, including adding the Clerk of Session as a voting member and instituting a unicameral system that required at least three Trustees to serve on Session.
 In 1967, Virginia Bodwell and Ruth Jenks became the first women to serve as elders of FHC.

-The turbulence of the years 1963 to 1973 that marks American history is similarly reflected in the changes that Forest Hill Church faced during this decade.
-By 1969, FHC membership declined to 1600 and its budget by one-third.
-The joint ministry of Yoder Leith and Ned Edwards, from 1963 through 1970, spanned the evolution of the Cleveland Heights neighborhood surrounding FHC, from the restrictive elitism of Forest Hill’s exclusive “membership” policies to the brewing racial and social unrest of the civil rights movement and the Vietnam War.
-In 1970, Yoder Leith retired after 24 years and Ned Edwards resigned.
+The turbulence of 1963 to 1973 that marked American history was reflected in the changes Forest Hill Church faced during this decade.
+By 1969, church membership began to drop nationally: FHC’s membership declined to 1600 and its budget by one-third.
+The joint ministry of Yoder Leith and Ned Edwards, from 1963 through 1970, saw the Forest Hill neighborhood evolve from the restrictive elitism of its deed restrictions and exclusive “membership” policies to the brewing racial and social unrest of the civil rights movement and the Vietnam War.
+In 1970, Yoder Leith retired after 24 years and, in order to give the church time and space to consider its future, Ned Edwards resigned as well.

-With the Session’s adoption of the Confession of 1967 as a guide, the Board of Church and Society became a full standing committee of Session and began in 1971 to study the problems of integration and housing in the community.
-As a result of a housing seminar conducted by the Board, a plan was developed to establish the Forest Hill Church Housing Corporation, as a non-profit corporation to rehabilitate housing in Cleveland Heights and East Cleveland, and began a tradition for FHC as a strong participant in issues of the local community.
+With the Session’s adoption of the Confession of 1967 as a guide, the Board of Church and Society (now the Ministry of Justice & Mission) became a full standing committee of Session and in 1971 began to study the problems of integration and housing in the community.
+As a result of a housing seminar conducted by the Board, a plan was developed to establish the Forest Hill Church Housing Corporation, as a non-profit corporation to rehabilitate housing in Cleveland Heights and East Cleveland.
+Thus began a tradition of FHC as a strong participant in issues of the local community that continues today.

 back to the top